 I want to use amber far before a plan to refactor the blog.
 But after some time, I realize that the color is close to red.
 The color that I tend to avoid.

 The result was a nature theme: a combination of green and brown color.
 Green represents the tree and brown for the soil.
 The blog featured a padi tree as a logo that grows from the brown soil of the background.
-A symbol of knowledge source with the humble character.
+A symbol of knowledge source with a humble character.

 Tips: Little to no one knows that the padi logo is clickable.
 It redirects to the home page.